 “Fun” doesn’t have to be an antonym for “school.”
 Let’s make it part of school.

 “Mistakes are a map.
 Failure is a flashlight.
 Use both to find and forge your path.” –Rob Schwartz

 Iterate: do something…reflect…then do it again, better.
 Build an upwards spiral of mistakes and failure leading you toward your goals.
 The more you fail, reflect, and try again, the faster you’ll learn.

 Practice failing.
 A lot.

 When you arrive at the classroom, check the board.
-Then read The Weekly on this site.
+Then check our google Classroom.
 Every class.
-If you miss a class, check The Weekly for what you need to know and do.
+If you miss a class, check our Google Classroom for what you need to know and do.
 There is always more to learn, more projects to complete, more experimentation that can be started.
 We’re never done, here in the Labs.

 Like the school, this site is iterating.
 Constantly under construction for improvement.
 Keep your eyes open; you never know where you might find interesting tidbits, inspiration, or surprises.
 There are rewards for those who pay attention.

 Hint: this applies to our school, our city, and our world as much as to our website.

 You may be starting to feel a bit overwhelmed with all this.
 Hang in there, you’re almost through.
 There is a lot packed into the lobby; don’t worry if you feel like taking more than one time through to absorb it all.